Brad Keselowski: 2015

 On January 25, 2015, Jeff Gluck of USA Today stated Keselowski was hired, along with Jeff Gordon and Kevin Harvick, as an Xfinity Series analyst for NASCAR on Fox.
 Keselowski would be in the booth for the Atlanta, Phoenix, and Richmond races.

 Keselowski's season got off to a rocky start.
 During the Sprint Unlimited after starting 4th, running in the top ten for the first few laps and leading a few laps, Keselowski wrecked after slight contact from fellow driver Kyle Larson.
 He finished dead last in 25th place.
 Days later, Keselowski led the waning stages of the Daytona 300 in the Xfinity Series event.
 While leading on the final lap, Keselowski's momentum slowed down which allowed Ryan Reed to pass him for the lead and win the event.
-Keselowski finished 5th.
-The race was overshadowed by Kyle Busch's horrific crash with 8 laps to go.
+Keselowski finished fifth.
+The race was overshadowed by Kyle Busch's horrific crash with eight laps to go.

 Keselowski led early at Phoenix, leading 52 laps but lost a critical amount of track position after his team made the mistake of not pitting before a caution with less than 142 laps to go.
 Restarting 29th after the caution, Keselowski raced his way back to the top ten, finishing 6th.

 The next week at Fontana was a victorious weekend for Keselowski.
 After a late-race restart, Keselowski impressively passed Kurt Busch on the final lap to win the race.

 Keselowski finished second the next week at Martinsville being beaten by rival Denny Hamlin by 0.3 seconds.
-He had the faster car in the ending laps but he was unable to win the race because after restarting 4th, he was unable to get by Matt Kenseth or Joey Logano, quick enough as Hamlin, to challenge Hamlin for the win.
+He had the faster car in the ending laps but he was unable to win the race because after restarting 4th, he was unable to get by Matt Kenseth or Joey Logano, quickly enough as Hamlin, to challenge Hamlin for the win.

 Keselowski had a dismal summer but still made the Chase for the Cup.
 Keselowski led 52 laps at Martinsville but got taken out of the race from contact with Matt Kenseth on a restart with 49 laps left.
 His crash set up the controversial wreck with Kenseth and teammate Joey Logano.

 At Texas, Keselowski started on the pole and led the most laps (312 of 334).
-However, he got over-taken by Jimmie Johnson after a caution period with less than 10 laps to go.
+However, he got overtaken by Jimmie Johnson after a caution period with less than ten laps to go.
 Keselowski finished second.
-Keselowski was eliminated from the final 4 spots of the Chase after finishing badly at Phoenix.
+Keselowski was eliminated from the final four spots of the Chase after finishing badly at Phoenix.
 Keselowski led the most laps of the Ford 400, but a late-race caution cost him the race, finishing 3rd behind Kyle Busch who won the race and the 2015 Cup series championship.

 Keselowski's season was more disappointing than his 2014 campaign.
-He finished out the season with 1 win, 9 top-fives (5 of which were runners-up) 25 top tens, 3 poles, and 1 DNF.
+He finished out the season with one win, nine top-fives (5 of which were runners-up) 25 top-tens, three poles, and one DNF.